OjasviChauhan/301DaysOfCode/README.md

 ## Day 132 : 1st September 2020
 Studied Matrix Chain Multiplication and wrote its recursive code and then memoized it into DP.

+## Day 133 : 2nd September 2020
+Solved few problems on Heap and Stack from InterviewBit.